vikas-srivastava/apna-shop-next-js/.kilocode/rules/memory-bank/api.md

-# Foundry eCommerce API Documentation
+# Apna Shop APIs Documentation

-This document contains the complete OpenAPI specification for the Foundry eCommerce API that this Next.js application integrates with.
+This document contains the complete OpenAPI specification for the Apna Shop APIs that this Next.js application integrates with.

 ## API Base URL